SHARE

 What to Expect at a Ryokan

-Atmosphere: The atmosphere at a ryokan is one that encourages reflection and relaxation.
-Don’t come in a party state-of-mind!
+Atmosphere: The atmosphere at a Ryokan encourages reflection and relaxation.
+Don’t come in a party state of mind!
 You should keep voice levels low at all times.
-Out of respect for other guests, you should be particularly mindful when outside your room, and it goes without saying that you shouldn’t talk on your cell phone in public spaces (you should, in fact, turn the thing off for the duration of your stay).
-Think of a ryokan like a health spa or retreat.
+Out of respect for other guests, you should be particularly mindful when outside your room, and it goes without saying that you shouldn’t talk on your cell phone in public spaces—why wouldn’t you turn the thing off for the duration of your stay?
+Think of a ryokan as a health spa or retreat.

-Check-In/Check-Out Times: The check-in and check-out times at a ryokan are similar to a hotel’s (check-in around 3pm, checkout around 11am).
-There is so much to explore and appreciate when staying at a ryokan (enjoying the manicured gardens, savoring the carefully prepared meals, taking one or several baths, and having a quiet tea in your own room) that it might be a good idea to plan to stay for two nights.
-We only stayed for one night at Seryo, and I wish we had booked two.
-It felt like we blinked and it was over.
-I would have loved to have more time to enjoy the premises and its relaxing atmosphere.
+Check-In/Check-Out Times: A ryokan’s check-in and check-out times are similar to a hotel’s (check-in around 3 pm, check out around 11 am).
+There is so much to explore and appreciate when staying at a ryokan (enjoying the manicured gardens, savoring the carefully prepared meals, taking one or several baths, and having a quiet tea in your room) that it might be a good idea to plan to stay for two nights.
+We only stayed one night at Seryo, and I wish we had booked two.
+It felt like we blinked, and it was over.
+I would have loved more time to enjoy the premises and its relaxing atmosphere.
 Since you probably won’t get to go back to a ryokan anytime soon, carefully consider whether you can spare the time and money to stay for two nights.

-Room: Don’t look for beds when you first enter your ryokan room because there are none (yet!).
-Most ryokan rooms are set up as minimalist tearooms during the day.
-Enjoy the extra space, and don’t worry: the ryokan staff will set up your beds while you are out for dinner.
-Speaking of beds, note that most ryokans will have you sleep on the floor—on super comfortable futon mattresses, that is.
-I can assure you that most travelers sleep extremely well on the kind of plush Japanese futons that are installed in ryokans, but those with limited mobility should enquire for accommodations offering Western-style beds.
+Room: Don’t look for beds when you first enter your Ryokan room because there are none (yet!).
+Most Ryokan rooms are set up as minimalist tearooms during the day.
+Enjoy the extra space, and don’t worry: the Ryokan staff will set up your beds while you are out for dinner.
+Speaking of beds, note that most Ryokans will have you sleep on the floor—on super comfortable futon mattresses, that is.
+I can assure you that most travelers sleep extremely well on the plush Japanese futons installed in Ryokans.
+Still, those with limited mobility should enquire for accommodations offering Western-style beds.

 The minimalist guestroom of a ryokan (Japanese inn) // FoodNouveau.com